jimmy6616/Ethos-Suite-Missing-Sensors/README.md

 ![image](Background-5.jpg)

-NOTE: If the * option is not available you will be required to upgrade your Rotorflight firmware to at least RC1 or add the sensors manualy in the receiver \ telemetry options, delete all and re-discover sensors
+NOTE: If the * option is not available you will be required to upgrade your Rotorflight firmware to at least RC1 or add the sensors manualy in the receiver \ telemetry options, delete all and re-discover sensors.

+You can as a short cut, if so desired, enter this in the cli then enter save.

+set telemetry_sensors = 3,5,6,15,18,23,52,60,90,91,93,95,96,99,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0

+Again, delete and re-discover sensors

 The flight controller will resart after the changes are applied.